TheOldHook/rw-torpedo/README.md

 Once you have downed the ped you will get money, original you get `svartepenger`, but you can change this to whatever you like in `server.lua`.

 Call again and repeat.
 There are multiple locations and peds in the config file (feel free to change).
-There is also a line that makes some of the peds that you encounter that have weapons.
+There is also a line that makes some of the peds spawn with weapons.

 You need to add a item for the phone itself in shared for this useable item `burnertelefon`.